 The CDBG Annual Action Plan does not allocate resources based on geographic areas, but rather on priorities identified during the Consolidated Plan/Annual Action Plan consultation process.
 At least 70% of CDBG funding for projects/activities are intended to benefit residents earning low and moderate incomes and accessing services, as well as to ensure access for people with disabilities throughout the city.
-In accordance with the Five-Year Consolidated Plan, the City may utilize up to 30% of CDBG and previously received CDBG-CV or Entitlement funds on activities that meet the Urgent Need National Objective.
+In accordance with the Five-Year Consolidated Plan, the City may utilize up to 30% of CDBG and previously received CDBG-CV funds on activities that meet the Urgent Need National Objective.

-The Portsmouth Citizens Advisory Committee (CAC) will hold public meetings and consultations throughout PY 23 to assess the underserved needs in Portsmouth and provide recommendations for CDBG and previously received CDBG-CV funding to support the priority community needs.
+The Portsmouth Citizens Advisory Committee (CAC) will hold public meetings and consultations throughout PY 24 to assess the underserved needs in Portsmouth and provide recommendations for CDBG and previously received CDBG-CV funding to support the priority community needs.

-Obstacles to addressing underserved needs include lack of matching or City General Funds due to circumstances beyond the City's control; lack of capacity on the part of agencies, largely due to increased demands as a result of COVID-19; high home prices; decreased labor market and staff retention in nonprofit agencies serving the community; and local permitting/land use measures that do not aggressively facilitate the development of affordable housing in the city.
+Obstacles to addressing underserved needs include high home prices, low vacancy rates; little developable land; decreased labor market and staff retention in nonprofit agencies serving the community; and local permitting/land use measures that do not aggressively facilitate the development of affordable housing in the city.